BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_FOUNDATION/civicbase-data-model.md

 - Badge: for gamification and recognition systems
 - EventLog: for tracking user activities and system events

-This data model provides a solid foundation for both CosmicSyncCore and SharedSpheres, allowing for efficient data management and synchronization across the P2P network while supporting the collaborative features of the platform.
+This data model provides a solid foundation for both CivicBase and SharedSpheres, allowing for efficient data management and synchronization across the P2P network while supporting the collaborative features of the platform.